WELCOME TO SUMMIT SCHOOL!

 The Cache County School District has established guidelines to aid parents and students in selecting proper school attire and in the use of cell phones.
 This website is located at ccsdut.org ( District Policy).

-Elementary students' cellular devices must be turned off after the first bell, and remain off until the last bell.
+Elementary students' cellular devices (including watches) must be turned off after the first bell, and remain off until the last bell.
 Communication with parents/guardians will be facilitated through the teacher or the office.
-Students who choose to bring cellular devices to school do so at their own risk.
+Students who choose to bring cellular devices (including watches) to school do so at their own risk.
 The school district assumes no liability for lost, stolen or damaged devices.

 Please do not send or bring balloons, flowers, etc. to school for individual students.
 These items can be disruptive to classroom instruction, can impact students with allergies, and are not appropriate to send with students on the bus.
 Please understand that if these items are sent to the school, the delivery may be refused.
 For the health and safety of students and staff, classroom treats are not allowed.

-During the school year, reminders and updates will be sent to families through email and text messages.
-Please check that your information and notification preferences are updated in PowerSchool.
+During the school year, reminders and updates will be sent to families through phone, email, and text messages.
+Please check that your information and notification preferences are updated in PowerSchool (including how often you choose to receive notifications).
 We don’t want any families to miss important information and updates.

 Please do not send your child/children to school sick.
 If students show symptoms of the following, the school will use the Emergency Contact Form to have your student picked up: